UniversalDependencies/docs/_u-dep/parataxis.md

 ## An inventory of constructions to which parataxis has been applied

+*The following material is duplicated in the [syntax overview](/u/overview/specific-syntax.html#paratactic-constructions).*

 ### Side-by-side sentences ("run-on sentences")

-The relation parataxis is used for a pair of what could have been standalone sentences, but which are being treated together as a single sentence.
+The parataxis relation is used for a pair of what could have been standalone sentences, but which are being treated together as a single sentence.
 This may happen because sentence segmentation of the sentence was done primarily following the presence of sentence-final punctuation, and these clauses are joined by punctuation such as a colon or comma, or not delimited by punctuation